 |Myer Holdings Ltd|

-This company received a SAM Rank of 69/100 in the Retailing category of the 2018 SAM Corporate Sustainability Assessment.
-The index is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.
+This company received an S&P Global ESG Score of 13/100 in the Retailing category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 In 2011 Myer ran a modelling competition aimed at "real" women who wear dress sizes of 14 and above to promote the relaunch of its plus-size range Big is Beautiful.
 Myer didn't cover any travel, food or accommodation costs for the model competition entrants - many who travelled interstate.
 Many entrants complained of poor treatment.
 Finalists received a Myer gift pack worth $25 in return for spruiking the store.

 This 2013 report by The Australian Council of Superannuation Investors (ACSI) investigates the labour and human rights risks in supply chain sourcing.
 This company is identified on page 21 as a company which sources products from countries with known systemic labour and human rights concerns.